pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 ### Default settings

-The acquisition mode, LED currents and file type that are selected by default when the GUI is opened can be specified by editing the file *pyPhotometry/GUI/config.py*.
+The acquisition mode, LED currents and file type that are selected by default when the GUI is opened can be specified by editing the file *pyPhotometry/config/GUI_config.py*.
 You can also specify which acqusition modes are availible for selection in the drop-down menu, and how often plots are updated during acqusition.
-Decreasing the update frequency may be necessary if the GUI is unstable when recording from many setups simultaneously.
+Increasing the `update_interval` may be necessary if the GUI freezes when recording from many setups simultaneously.

 ## Setups tab

 ![pyPhotometry GUI](../media/setups_tab.png)

 The setups tab is used to name and configure setups.
-A setups name determines how it appears in board select drop-down menus on the acquisition tab.
+A setup's name determines how it appears in board select drop-down menus on the acquisition tab.
 If no name is specified, the serial port is used to identify the setup in the board select menu.
 If you have pyboards connected to the computer that are not pyPhotometry setups, e.g. [pyControl](https://pycontrol.readthedocs.io) behavioural setups, you can prevent them from appearing in the board select drop down menu by naming them `_hidden_`.

 By default pyboards appear as a USB flashdrive on the computer filesystem.
 You can disable this using the Flashdrive enable/disable button by each setup.
 This does not affect the boards use by pyPhotometry, but can be useful to avoid having lots of flashdrives showing on the computer.